-4 Cognition in the Field
+4 Cognition in the field

 The laboratory setting allows the researcher to control the parameters of the experiment, but this tight control in turn raises questions about the scope of the findings.
-The first issue is whether our findings on biases are sensitive to the specific networks we use and the particular visualization of the chosen networks.
-This is the issue of internal validation.
-The second issue is about the validity of our findings beyond the laboratory: do these biases also arise in actual social networks or are they an artifact of the experimental design?
-We may refer to this as the problem of external validation.
+A first question is the internal validity of our results.
+The first issue related to internal validation is whether our findings on biases are sensitive to the specific networks we use and the particular visualization of the chosen networks.17 The second issue is whether our findings are sensitive to the choice of displaying network information visually rather than by another channel (e.g. a textual description).
+A second question is the external validity of our findings beyond the laboratory: do these biases also arise in actual social networks or are they an artifact of the experimental design?
 The aim of this section is to provide a systematic response to these concerns.